Pace Magazine

 In announcing the appointment of Jones to this newly created position at the Dyson College of Arts and Science, President Marvin Krislov cited Jones’ unique background as an artist, educator, and advocate for diversity, equity, and social justice.

 “Pace University is fully committed to being a supportive and inclusive community for all of our hard-working and ambitious students," said Krislov.
 "S. Brian Jones brings the ideal background to ensure we live up to that commitment as our first-ever assistant dean for diversity and equity in the arts.
-I'm excited to see what he does at Pace, and I thank The Edmond de Rothschild Foundations for supporting this new role.”
+I'm excited to see what he does at Pace, and I thank The Edmond de Rothschild Family Philanthropy for supporting this new role.”

 Jones began his professional career at Delaware Theatre Company (DTC), where he worked as teacher-in-residence and summer arts program director.
 While there, Jones was instrumental in starting the Playwriting in Prison program at Ferris School for Boys and New Castle County Detention Center for youth, a program that received Bravo’s Excellence in Arts Education Award.